Lenten meetings

 WhatsApp Parish Channel

-Unpredictable events can get in the way, like challenging weather or tricky road conditions striking unexpectedly.
-I suggest subscribing to the parish WhatsApp channel if you use the WhatsApp app.
-It’s a one-way communication tool used to make short-notice and last-minute announcements.
-You will remain anonymous.
+Unpredictable events, such as challenging weather or difficult road conditions, can arise unexpectedly.
+I recommend subscribing to the parish WhatsApp channel if you use the app.
+It is a one-way communication tool designed for short-notice, last-minute announcements, and your identity will remain anonymous.

 Read more